 European Robin Nests

 Robins are not fussy about where they build their nests.
-They can be constructed in boltholes or on top of barbecue grills, in old hats and old boots.
+It can be constructed in boltholes or on top of barbecue grills, in old hats and old boots.
 Robins also appreciate nest boxes, especially those with open fronts that are nicely hidden among shrubs or vines and no more than 6.56 feet off the ground.
-The female makes the nest out of moss, grass, and leaves and lines it with hair and feathers.
+The female makes the nest out of moss, grass, and leaves, and lines it with hair and feathers.
 It is usually cup-shaped.

 European Robin Scientific Name